reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 LocalStack is a python application designed to run as an HTTP request processor, listening on specific ports.
 We run the docker image of LocalStack.

-We access AWS services from the CLI or from our applications using the AWS SDK (Software Development Kit).
+We access AWS services from the CLI or our applications using the AWS SDK (Software Development Kit).

 The AWS SDK (Software Development Kit) and CLI are an integral part of our toolset for building applications with AWS services.
 The SDK provides client libraries in all the popular programming languages like java, node js, python for accessing various AWS services.
 It essentially does the heavy-lifting of securely connecting to the AWS services.